Ekinadoese/CAPSTONE-LITA-CUSTOMER-SUBSCRIPTION-PROJECT/README.md

 Standard Plan (West Region): 3,326,162

-Premium Plan in the South region drives the majority of the Cancelled subscription revenue, showing a concentration of high-value customers.
+Premium Plan in the South region drives the majority of the Cancelled subscription revenue.
 This segment remains unchanged in 2023 with identical revenue, which may indicate that the customer base is consistent, but growth opportunities may be limited.
 Basic plan in the North region remains stable, generating the same revenue across 2022 and 2023, highlighting a lack of churn but also no expansion.

 **YEAR OVER YEAR TREND (2022 - 2023)**

-No growth was recorded across all the major segments and regions from 2022 to 2023.
-The Premium plan in the South region maintained 10.1M revenue in both years.
-Standard plan in the West region stayed flat at 6.75M (RENEWED) and 3.32M (CANCELLED) across both years.
-The Basic plan in the North showed no revenue growth from 3.36M between 2022 and 2023.

 Several segments remained unchanged in revenue from 2022 to 2023.
 This suggests no net new customers or reduced customer acquisition efforts in these regions and plans.